-(1) Procedures to establish the fair market value at wholesale of marijuana; and
+(1) Procedures to establish the fair market value at wholesale of marijuana; and regulation and licensing of marijuana cultivators, testing facilities, distributors, suppliers, and retailers; and provide for certain criminal penalties?

 (m) Civil penalties for the failure to comply with any regulation adopted pursuant to this section or for any violation of the provisions of NRS 453D.300.